 On my test install I did a quick hack to add in a CGI::unescape() call inside the redirect_to call and it does work, but I'm not sure if that is the "best" way or not.
 I'll leave that decision to the people in charge. :)

-#1 Updated by Jean-Philippe Lang about 9 years ago
+#1 Updated by Jean-Philippe Lang over 9 years ago

 - Status changed from New to Resolved